Lytham Windmill stands tall and proud on the Green at Lytham seafront against East Beach. Inside is a fascinating exhibition and museum.

-Lytham’s best known landmark is the spectacular, white Windmill, which stands in the centre of Lytham Green.
+Lythams best known landmark is the spectacular white Windmill, stood in the centre of Lytham Green.

-At Lytham Windmill there is a seasonal museum with a series of exhibits focussed on the “History of Mills and Milling” and the “Heritage of Lytham St Annes and the Fylde Area”.
+Call into the seasonal museum at Lytham Windmill where you can find out about its history.
+Exhibits inside are focussed on the “History of Mills and Milling” and the “Heritage of Lytham St Annes and the Fylde Area”.

-Lytham Heritage Group manage the museum and regularly update the displays to keep the museum interesting and up to date.
+Lytham Heritage Group manage the museum and regularly update the displays to keep it interesting and up to date.

 Lytham Windmill is a key local landmark with a long history which stretches back over two hundred years.
-In that time the landscape has altered, there have been big changes in society and huge changes in technology.
+In that time the landscape has altered, there’s been big changes in society and huge changes in technology.
 The interesting exhibits capture some of this.

 There’s still a huge amount which this group want to do, so keep popping in to see the latest developments.
 Enjoy projected images, sounds and video that bring the past to life for everyone, especially children.